-My husband and I changing mortgage lender for our apartment with Generation Home.
+My fiance and I intend to remortgage our apartment with Generation Home.
 We have a son 18 who lives with us.
-The solicitor on the Generation Home conveyancing panel requested us to identify any adults other than ourselves who reside at the property.
-Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the flat is forfeited by the lender.
-I have two concerns (1) Is this form unique to the Generation Home conveyancing panel as he did not need to sign this form when we remortgaged 3 years ago (2) Does our son by signing this giving up his rights to inherit the property?
+The solicitor on the Generation Home conveyancing panel has asked us to disclose anyone over the age of 17 other than ourselves who reside at the property.
+The solicitor has now sent a form for our son to sign, waiving any legal rights in the event that the flat is forfeited by the lender.
+I have two questions (1) Is this form unique to the Generation Home conveyancing panel as he did not need to sign this form when we remortgaged 3 years ago (2) Does our son by signing this giving up his rights to inherit the property?

 On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Generation Home .This is solely used to protect the Generation Home if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Generation Home had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

 How up to date is your database of lawyers on the Generation Home conveyancing panel?
 Do Generation Home send you an updated list?

 The firms themselves provide us confirmation that they are on the Generation Home conveyancing panel as opposed to being supplied with a list from Generation Home directly.